EternityForest/hardlinep2p/DrayerDBSpec.md

 The parent does not have to exist yet.

+The parent of field must be a full path.
+If you are C, your parent is B, and B's parent is A, your 'parent' field must be 'A/B', while your ID is C.

+Note that IDs are still globally unique.
+There cannot be another A in the database even with a different parent.

 ### autoclean(optional)
 When this is set to something, it means that nodes can silently delete old records older than a locally configured date.
 Use this for things like log entries.